-After Minnesota put Trump in third place on Super Tuesday, it was clear that the relationship between our fair state and the future president wasn’t going to be defined by sunshine and roses.
+After Minnesota put Donald Trump in third place on Super Tuesday, it was clear that the relationship between our fair state and the future president wasn’t going to be defined by sunshine and roses.

-We Minnesotans were none too pleased.
+Most Minnesotans were none too pleased.

-Now that Trump is officially President of the United States, it’s clear that things aren’t going to get any better.
+And now that Trump is officially President of the United States, it’s clear that things aren’t going to get any better.

 Minneapolis mayor Betsy Hodges has defied Trump’s authoritarian order on sanctuary cities, as was reported by MPR 1/25/17.
 Minneapolis won’t drop its policy that blocks police from reporting immigration violations.